 It is a waste of resources for two or more Regional News services to provide almost- identical output, when those Regional News services also leaves significant numbers of viewers at the northern margins of the transmission areas short- changed.
 So there needs to be a collaboration between ITV Granada and BBC North West to discuss how their collective resources regarding Regional Television production might be put to better use.
-Lucy West, The Head of ITV News Granada and Michelle Mayman, Senior Editor at BBC North West Tonight along with Lucy Meacock from ITV Granada and Roger Johnson, the main news- presenter for BBC North West Tonight for a meal at the Lowry Hotel in Salford for a Working Supper one night.
+Lucy West, The Head of ITV News Granada and Michelle Mayman, Senior Editor at BBC North West Tonight along with Lucy Meacock from ITV Granada and Roger Johnson, the main news- presenter for BBC North West Tonight could meet for a working- dinner one evening at the Lowry Hotel in Salford.
 The main subject for conversation should be the “Collaboration and Efficient Use of Our Combined Resources To Cover All of North West England and the Isle of Man Well”.
-The conversation should cover the following points, discuss the different ways the BBC and ITV are funded and (from that) lead to the following solutions- so that viewers in Manchester and Merseyside retain their excellent coverage, whilst those in northern Lancashire, South Cumbria and the Isle of Man end up with a much- improved Regional News service:
+The conversation should cover the following points, discuss the different ways the BBC and ITV are funded and (from that) lead to the following solutions- so that viewers in Manchester and Merseyside retain their excellent coverage, whilst those in northern Lancashire, South Cumbria and the Isle of Man end up with a much- improved Regional News service too:

 - That both BBC North West and ITV Granada are fighting it out over the loyalty of Mancunians, Liverpudlians and Cheshire folk- as well as the North West’s sports fans, whilst South Cumbrians, Manx and North Lancastrians get little meaningful coverage from either service (if they get any at all).